Computing all maps into a sphere: Topological preliminaries

-Not surprisingly, there is a price to pay for the convenience of representing all continuous maps and homotopies simplicially: a Kan simplicial set $Y$ necessarily has infinitely many simplices in every dimension (except for some trivial cases), and thus we need nontrivial techniques for representing it in a computer.
-Fortunately, the relevant $Y$'s in our case have a sufficiently regular structure and can be handled; suitable techniques have been developed and presented in \cite{Sergeraert:ComputabilityProblemAlgebraicTopology-1994,RubioSergeraert:ConstructiveAlgebraicTopology-2002,RomeroRubioSergeraert,SergRub-homtypes,SergerGenova}.
+\heading{Locally effective simplicial sets and simplicial maps. } Unsurprisingly, there is a price to pay for the convenience of representing all continuous maps and homotopies simplicially: a Kan simplicial set necessarily has infinitely many simplices in every dimension (except for some trivial cases); thus we need nontrivial techniques for representing it in a computer.
+Fortunately, the Kan simplicial sets relevant in our case have a sufficiently regular structure and can be handled; suitable techniques were developed and presented in \cite{Sergeraert:ComputabilityProblemAlgebraicTopology-1994,RubioSergeraert:ConstructiveAlgebraicTopology-2002,RomeroRubioSergeraert,SergRub-homtypes,SergerGenova}. \fi